nav0713/Google-ML-Kit-Patent-Searching-Application/README.md

 # Google-ML-Kit-Patent-Searching-Application

-A mobile application that can retrieve relevant patent data of an object using object recognition and patent keyword search.
+A mobile application that can retrieve relevant patent data of an object using object recognition and patent keyword search built using Flutter/Dart Firebase Machine Learning Kit and Patent.org API.
+This application is my research/Thesis for my Bacherlor of Information Technology Degree.
 <center><a href="https://www.youtube.com/watch?v=fXCftUuVZLw">Watch Demo Video Here</a></center>

 # Screenshots